catly/PLiSAGE/README.md

-# In order to facilitate timely maintenance and communication, our codebase has been transferred to the developer's GitHub.
+# In order to facilitate timely maintenance and communication, our codebase has been transferred to the first author's GitHub.
 The website is https://github.com/PullRequestPanda/PLiSAGE.
 Welcome to visit!